GiovannyJTT/Smooth-Dragon/README.md

 WebGL project using ThreeJS, HTML5 and OOJS (object oriented javasctipt) for exploring several computer-graphics techniques:

-* Mesh creation
-* Texture UVs mapping in complex object
-* Lighting and shadows
+* Geometry and Normals calculation for complex models
-* Bump mapping
+* UV coordinates calculation
-* Surface smoothing by using vertex normals
+* Surface Smoothing by using Vertices Normals
+* Lighting and Shadows
+* Bump Mapping
-* User Interface (widgets, buttons)
+* User Interface (sliders, toggles, buttons)
+* Skybox and reflections
 * Finite State Machine to handle "shooting robot"
 * Collision detection using AABB